jonathan-annett/timer/README.md

 Single Monitor Mode
 ---

-option 1 - view [online version](https://jonathan-annett.github.io/timer/timer.html) - runs in browser ( if unavailable, try the [alternate site](https://timer.1mb.site) )
+option 1 - open [online version](https://timer.1mb.site) - in browser (stable, recent version)

+option 2 - open [development preview version](https://jonathan-annett.github.io/timer/timer.html) - in browser (bleeding edge, development testing version)

    * drag browser window to appropriate monitor and press S to enter Single Monitor Mode

-option 2 - Download and install windows [setup](https://jonathan-annett.github.io/timer/Setup.exe) - runs as standalone app (deployed as a full screen nw.js app)

-   * starts full screen on your default montitor
-   * press S to enter Single Monitor Mode

 The main idea behind this mode is to quickly get a countdown running, without having to have multiple monitors running.
 Since it's intended to directly drive a countdown display, minimal information (ie clutter) is show, and it's intended you drive it using the keyboard or mouse.